Case Study: Redesign and Migration

 Contributions

 Established the need to migrate from the iMIS RiSE CMS.
-Lead team to select Design Agency.
+Led the team to select a Design Agency.
 Oversaw move to the more customizable, open source WordPress CMS and to cloud-based hosting.

 Contributions

-Project Management, Design Agency Selection, UX Strategy, UX Research & Testing, eCommerce UX, Migration Strategy, Creative Direction, Copy Writing/Editing
+Project Management, Design Agency Selection, eCommerce UX/UI Strategy, UX Research & Testing, Migration Strategy, Copy Writing/Editing, Admin Staff Training

 Deliverables